Simple

 Object

-When working with XML data, then this allows to use the XPath language for example to extract data from the message body (in XML format).
+When working with XML data, then this allows using the XPath language, for example, to extract data from the message body (in XML format).
 This requires having camel-xpath JAR on the classpath.

 xpath(input,exp)